Pragmatic-Idealist/bitcoin_sentiment_topic_analysis/README.md

 However, Bitcoin is different from typical investments such as stocks, bonds, and commodities and many of these differences contribute to how people value it and why it has so much volatility.

 Unlike other financial assets such as Stocks, Bonds, or Commodities, there are no earnings reports, revenue, cost, or any many of the other traditional financial metrics to track how well an asset is doing.
-Only the verifiable fixed supply/scarcity and the level of social acceptance and confidence drives price.
+Only the factors, the verifiable fixed supply/scarcity and the level of social acceptance and confidence in the digital asset drives price.

 **Bitcoin price is driven by two main factors:**